-In May 2009, RRI Energy, Inc. (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.) (RRI) sold its Texas retail business to NRG Retail LLC, a subsidiary of NRG Energy, Inc. In connection with the sale, RRI changed its name to RRI Energy, Inc. and no longer provides service as a retail electric provider (REP) in our service territory.
+In May 2009, RRI Energy, Inc. (RRI) (formerly known as Reliant Energy, Inc. and Reliant Resources, Inc.) sold its Texas retail business to NRG Retail LLC, a subsidiary of NRG Energy, Inc. In connection with the sale, RRI changed its name to RRI Energy, Inc. and no longer provides service as a REP in our service territory.
 In April 2010, RRI announced its plan to merge with Mirant Corporation in an all-stock transaction.
 Neither the sale of the retail business nor the merger with Mirant Corporation, if ultimately finalized, alters RRI's contractual obligations to indemnify CenterPoint Energy and its subsidiaries, including us, for certain liabilities, including their indemnification regarding certain litigation.

-Credit Facilities.
+Credit Facility.
 Our \$289 million credit facility's first drawn cost is the London Interbank Offered Rate (LIBOR) plus 45 basis points based on our current credit ratings.
 The facility contains a debt (excluding transition and system restoration bonds) to total capitalization covenant.
 Under our credit facility, an additional utilization fee of 5 basis points applies to borrowings any time more than 50% of the facility is utilized.
 The spread to LIBOR and the utilization fee fluctuate based on our credit rating.

 Borrowings under our credit facility are subject to customary terms and conditions.
-However, there is no requirement that we make representations prior to borrowings as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
+However, there is no requirement that we make representations prior to borrowing as to the absence of material adverse changes or litigation that could be expected to have a material adverse effect.
 Borrowings under our credit facility are subject to acceleration upon the occurrence of events of default that we consider customary.
 We are currently in compliance with the various business and financial covenants contained in our credit facility.

-As of April 27, 2010, we had the following facility (in millions):
+As of July 26, 2010, we had the following facility (in millions):

-Utilize April d at 27, Date Executed Type of Facility Size o f Facility 201 Termination Date June 29, 2007 Revolver \$ 289 \$ 4(1) June 29, 2012
+Amo Utilize July ed at Date Executed Type of Facility Size e of Facility 201 Termination Date June 29, 2007 Revolver \$ 289 \$ 4(1) June 29, 2012